Skip to main content

 Open the dashboard

 The installer prints the base URL it configured.
-For local mode, open your browser to:
+For local mode, the default is:

 http://localhost:8080

-If you skipped the bootstrap admin account, go to http://localhost:8080/signup to create your operator account.
+If setup selected a different port, use the printed URL instead.
+If you skipped the bootstrap admin account, go to /signup on that origin to create your operator account.

 Manual setup